bitovi/hatchify/docs/guides/application-data-validation.md

 # Application Data Validation

 One of the most important things when building CRUD applications is data integrity.
 Hatchify can help here as well by providing easy hooks to provide validation logic.
-These functions are extremely helpful when trying to compare between values within your model when creating or updateing a record.
+These functions are extremely helpful when trying to compare between values within your model when creating or updating a record.

 For an example, if we created an Employee model that describes someone working at a company, we might want to know the first name, last name, as well as their start date, and end date of employment.